Frank Mickens

-Dr. Frank Mickens (June 22, 1946July 9, 2009), was a nationally recognized New York City educator as principal of Boys and Girls High School at 1700 Fulton Street in the Bedford-Stuyvesant neighborhood of Brooklyn.
+Frank Mickens (22 June 1946 – 9 July 2009), was a New York City educator and principal of Boys and Girls High School in Brooklyn.

 The seventeenth largest high school in the United States, Boys and Girls High School has a student population of over four thousand students.
 Boys and Girls High School was built in the 1970s as a model 'education option' school, and Mickens successfully embraced this initiative as an administrator in the New York City Department of Education.
 His cigar-chomping tough no-nonsense 'take charge' clawhammer approach earned Mickens 'tough love' comparisons to Joe Louis Clark and the controversial nickname 'The Chancellor of Fulton Street'.

 Early life

-Mickens mother was a teacher.
+Mickens' mother was a teacher.
 He was a graduate of Erasmus Hall High School in Brooklyn.
 He earned a B.A. in History from SUNY Potsdam, and a Master's degree from New York University.
-In 1968 at 22, he began teaching at Boys High School, and served as boys baseball and basketball coach 1969-1979, leading the Kangaroos to the 1979 PSAL boys basketball championship, and also served as academic dean of students.
+In 1968, he began teaching at Boys High School, and served as boys baseball and basketball coach 1969–1979, leading the Kangaroos to the 1979 PSAL boys basketball championship, and also served as academic dean of students.
 He completed postgraduate work at Columbia University, and later attended the Principal's Center at Harvard University.
 In 1982, he became principal of a Junior High School 324 in Bedford-Stuyvesant, and later was principal of Martin Luther King High School (New York) in Manhattan.
 In 1980, he became men's basketball coach at Borough of Manhattan Community College.

 Later achievements

-In 1986, he became principal of Boys and Girls High School, which had a graduation rate of 24.4 percent.
-By 2004, the year Mickens retired, the high school graduation rate had risen to 47.7 percent with 85% of graduates headed to college.
+In 1986, Mickens became principal of Boys and Girls High School, which had a graduation rate of 24.4 percent.
+By 2004, the year he retired, the high school graduation rate had risen to 47.7 percent with 85% of graduates headed to college.
 For eighteen years, Mickens worked twelve-hour days, seven days a week, and frequently patrolled the perimeter of the high school with a clawhammer, and patrolled the hallways with a walkie-talkie, clipboard and a bullhorn.
 His aim was to create a college preparatory environment of excellence, self-esteem and safety for his students.

-In 2001-2002, he was a Charles Revson Fellow at Columbia University.
+In 2001–2002, Mickens was a Charles Revson Fellow at Columbia University.
 Medgar Evers College awarded him an honorary degree of letters.
 Mickens also lectured in the Graduate School of Education at Long Island University.

 He also served simultaneously as an Assistant Superintendent in the Brooklyn High Schools, helping to set curriculum and policy standards, and plan future academics.